nguyenzung/fast-relay/Architecture.md

 - **`App` Interface (`app.go`)**: The pluggability seam of the system. `internal/network` and `internal/server` depend only on this interface, never on a concrete app type:
   - **Connection lifecycle**: `OnConnect(pubKey, connector)`, `OnDisconnect(pubKey)`, `Count()`, `Range(fn)`.
   - **Routing (the seam)**: `HandleMessage(from, msg, buf, recvTime)` — called once per successfully framed inbound message.
-The App owns the entire routing decision: which recipients (if any) receive it, whether/how the recipient list is stripped before forwarding, and which counters apply.
-The App takes ownership of `buf` and must release it. `internal/network` calls this and otherwise has no opinion on what a message means.
+The App owns the entire routing decision: which recipients (if any) receive it, whether/how the recipient list is stripped before forwarding, and which counters apply. `internal/network` calls this and otherwise has no opinion on what a message means. `buf` ownership stays with the caller: `internal/network` holds the original reference from `readMessage()` and releases it right after `HandleMessage` returns; `HandleMessage` must not release that reference itself, only `Retain()` additional ones (via `DeliverTo`, see below) for each connector it pushes to.
   - **Metrics**: `IncrementDelivered/NoRecipient()`, `Processed/Delivered/NoRecipient()`, `RecordLatency(d)`, `LatencySnapshot()`. (`IncrementProcessed` and the connector registry lookup are implementation details of each `App` — see §2.3 — not part of this interface, since only the App's own `HandleMessage` needs them.)
   - **Shutdown**: `Close()`.
   - Any type satisfying `App` can be constructed at the entrypoint and injected into `server.NewServer(...)` in place of the relayer.